Clinical measurement is the development, use, on-going support, and maintenance of technology for diagnosing, aiding or treating patients.

 You could be:

 - designing and developing instruments for patient monitoring, diagnosis, treatment or research

 - responsible for quality assurance of patient connected equipment in hospitals

 - building and testing new joint replacements, active implants and equipment used for various types of non-invasive (keyhole) or precision surgery

 You’ll work closely with patients, technical and medical staff and administrative staff as well as equipment manufacturers.
 Many engineers work in large departments that deal with a variety of medical physics activities and are encouraged to share their specialist knowledge.

 Want to learn more?

-- Find out more about the entry requirements, skills and interests required to enter a career in clinical engineering
+- Find out more about the entry requirements, skills and interests required to enter a career in clinical measurement

-- Find out more about the training you’ll receive for a career in clinical engineering
+- Find out more about the training you’ll receive for a career in clinical measurement

 - Pay and conditions Expand / Collapse